6 Reasons Why Your Emails Are Going to Spam

 Following on from this last point, your customers do not want to be bombarded with emails.
 Every different customer will have daily email limits –ranging from the hundreds to the thousands – but if you’re sending out a big number of ‘cold’ emails every day, then you’re only elevating the chances of being placed in the spam folder.

 To get around this, it’s important to practice email scheduling – assigning a specific, hopefully personalized schedule for sending emails to each client.
-By doing this, you’ll not only reduce the frequency of your emails, but your customers are more likely to react positively, as you can pinpoint when people are most likely to read, avoid time zone setbacks, and demonstrate thoughtfulness.
+By doing this, you’ll not only reduce the frequency of your emails, but your customers are more likely to react positively, as you can pinpoint when people are most likely to read, avoid time zone setbacks, and demonstrate thoughtfulness, all of which contribute to improving cold email deliverability.
 Consider utilizing a reliable and trustworthy free email verifier to ensure the accuracy of your contact list and maintain professionalism in your communications.

 Avoiding Inadequate HTML Practices in Your Emails